-A 6-week virtual learning journey with live webinars, eLearning and fun experiential learning assignments.
-Starting in the week of June 21st.
+A 7-week virtual learning journey with live webinars, eLearning and fun experiential learning assignments.
+Starting August 29th, 2020 @ 9am PDT.

 Build a family culture where both partners belong and thrive.
 Better understand the culture and worldview of your spouse, gain keys to communicate effectively and build a fruitful relationship, and develop tools to build a healthy family culture that encompasses both cultures.
 Leave empowered to thrive in your marriage!

 See registration form at the bottom of this article

 1. Heartset & Mindset for Effective Intercultural Interaction